techgrounds/techgrounds-anj-dtmr/000_cloud_project/v1.1/Documentation/planning_v1.1.md

 - [ ] Application Gateway includes various security features, such as Web Application Firewall (WAF)

 7.

-- [ ] Deploy a SQL Database that is connected to both the web server and admin/management server.

 - [ ] Key Vault, Disk Encryption: